 Rob's "Cook Slow, Finish High" Prime Rib Au Jus

 1.)
-24 hours before cooking, unpack rib, pat dry with paper towels, place uncovered in refrigerator overnight.
+24 hours before cooking, unpack rib from its’ cryovac packaging, pat dry with paper towels, place uncovered in the refrigerator overnight.
 This allows the excessive moisture to evaporate and the outside to dry.

 4.)
-Season rib roast generously with kosher (coarse) salt and fresh cracked black pepper on all sides and place on V-rack in pan (so the rib doesn’t sit in the juices) with fat cap facing up.
+Season the rib roast generously with kosher (coarse) salt and fresh cracked black pepper on all sides and place on a V-rack in the roasting pan (so the rib doesn’t sit in the juices) with fat cap facing up.
 The fat will melt into the beef and add to the tenderness of the final product.
-Place a temperature probe in the center of the rib to monitor temperature.
+Place a temperature probe in the center of the rib to monitor the temperature.
 Place in the oven and cook until the center of the roast registers about 8 degrees less than the doneness that you want.
 For a full sized (10+#) roast in a 170°F oven, this will take around 5 to 6 hours.
 In a 200°F oven, this will take 3 1/2 to 4 hours.
 Very important to monitor the temp as the rib cooks (ovens vary!), but don’t open the oven door until the you reach 8 degrees less than your desired final degree of doneness!

 6.)
 Drain whatever dripping are present into your au jus pan and wipe out roasting pan, return V-rack, and remove foil from prime rib, and place on top of rack with fat cap facing up.
 10 minutes before guests are ready to be served, place roast back in the 550 degree oven and cook until well-browned and crisp on the exterior, 6 to 10 minutes.
 Remove from oven, carve, and serve immediately.

 BE WARNED…unless your range hood is vented outside, you will probably experience your smoke alarms raising hell.
 I usually have somebody standing by to wave the towel, or press the silencer to avoid panicking the guests.